TallKite/linnstrument-firmware/README.md

 -------- NON-MICROTONAL FEATURES --------

+COLUMN OFFSETS: Ranges from 1 to 8.
+(For negative offsets, use the hidden lefthanded setting in Global Settings column 1.)
+The usual Linnstrument tuning is row offset +5 and column offset +1, or (+5 +1).
+The three most popular hexagonal-key layouts can each be translated to the Linnstrument's square keys in two ways:
+* Wicki-Hayden layout translates to (+5 +2) or (+7 +2)
+* Bosanquet or Janko layout translates to (-1 +2) or (+1 +2)
+* Harmonic Table layout translates to (+4 +3) or (+7 +3)

-COLUMN OFFSETS: The column offset can be set for each split independently.
-This allows Wicki-Hayden layout on the left for easy chord playing and normal layout on the right for easy melody playing.
-Maximum of 8 columns.
+The column offset can be set for each split independently.
+You can have one of these six layouts on the left for easy chord playing and the usual layout on the right for easy melody playing, somewhat analogous to an accordion's layout.
 Accessed through the microLinn menu, see below.

-To set both column offsets at once, press both split buttons at once.
-If they are different, doing so equates them.
+Details: To set both column offsets at once, press both split buttons at once.
+If the offsets are different, doing so equates them.
 Beware, if the column offset is 2 and the row offset is an even number, you only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
-(BTW if for some strange reason you use column offsets in NO OVERLAP mode, the row offset isn't affected by increasing the column offset, it remains the width of the split.)

-PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the global row offset for that split only.
+PER-SPLIT ROW OFFSETS: Setting the row offset for a split overrides the Global Settings row offset for that split only.
 It ranges from -25 to +25, plus NO OVERLAP which appears as NOVR.
+A NOVR split can be used to launch audio or midi clips while you play normally in the other split.
 Accessed through the microLinn menu, see below.
 Guitar tunings are not supported, but are still available globally.

+OCTAVE TOGGLE: A new function for switches and footswitches, 8VE± flips back and forth between Octave Up and normal.
+This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
+Access it by long-pressing TAP TEMPO and swiping.

 DETUNING: Detune the entire Linnstrument up or down from A-440 to match a similarly detuned recording or instrument.
 No guarantee that detuning to A-432 will heal your chakras lol.
 Accessed through microLinn's anchor cents after setting the edo to 12, see below.

-OCTAVE TOGGLE: (coming soon) A new function for switches and footswitches, 8VE± flips back and forth between Octave Up and normal.
-This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
-Access it by long-pressing TAP TEMPO and swiping.

 CHAINING SEQUENCES: hold the pad for sequence #2 and tap the pad for sequence #1.
 Now the two sequences are chained into a single sequence twice as long.
 This is indicated by sequence #1 being accented and sequence #2 blinking.
 You can chain #3 and #4 together as well.
 Or chain all 4 together.
 The lights for the entire chain will blink when it's playing.
 When making a chain, to start at the beginning of the chain not the end, hold the last sequence and tap the first one.

 You can select sequences and chains on the fly as the sequencer is playing.
 You can also chain and unchain on the fly.
 Straight/dotted/triplet/swing and quarter/8th/16th are still set individually for each sequence, so a chain can mix these together.
 To clear all chains in a split, tap the hidden switch immediately to the left of the 4 selector pads.
 Or just unplug the Linnstrument.

 SEQUENCER PEDALS: When playing in one split and using the other split as a sequencer, it's no longer necessary to switch to the other split before using the following footpedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.

-Outside of a chain, the NEXT and PREV footswitches take you to the next/previous sequence as before.
+Details: outside of a chain, the NEXT and PREV footswitches take you to the next/previous sequence as before.
 You can double-tap or triple-tap the NEXT and PREV footswitches to skip forward/backward multiple sequences.
-Thus triple-tapping NEXT is the same as single-tapping PREV, which means you only need one pedal to go anywhere.
-From within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
+Thus triple-tapping NEXT is the same as single-tapping PREV, which means you only need one footswitches to go anywhere.

+But from within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
 Thus pressing PREV repeats the current sequence and pressing NEXT goes forward two sequences, not one.
 One exception: from the rightmost sequence of a chain, NEXT exits the chain.
 (Otherwise one could never exit.)

 SEQUENCER PROJECTS LOAD/SAVE SCREEN: When exporting/importing projects to/from your computer, the updater app refers to projects by number.
 These project numbers now run top to bottom, with the top row being 1-4 not 13-16.
 This is more intuitive because it matches how people read, for example how you are reading this very paragraph right now.
-As a result, projects you might have previously saved to the top row are now in the bottom row.
-To move them, load them from the bottom row and save them to the top row.

 BLINKING MODE: Like the SAME mode, BLNK shows you other occurences of the currently played note.
 But instead of changing color, the other occurences blink.
 It's good for multi-colored displays like the custom note lights #2 (the one marked as A#) or certain microtonal displays.
 The BLNK option appears right after CELL and SAME.
 (Don't confuse BLNK for blinking with BLIN for blinders.)